Mungyeong massacre

 The Mungyeong Massacre was a massacre conducted by 2nd and 3rd platoon, 7th company, 3rd battalion, 25th Infantry Regiment, 3rd Infantry Division of the South Korean Army on 24 December 1949 of 86 to 88 unarmed civilians in Mungyeong, North Gyeongsang Province district of South Korea, a majority of whom were children and elderly people.
 The victims included 32 children.
 The victims were massacred because they were suspected communist supporters or collaborators.
 However, the South Korean government blamed the crime on communist guerrillas for decades.

+Legacy

-On 26 June 2006, the Truth and Reconciliation Commission of South Korea concluded that the massacre was committed by the South Korean Army.
+On 26 June 2006, the Truth and Reconciliation Commission of South Korea concluded that the massacre was committed by the South Korean army.
 However, a South Korean local court decided that charging the South Korean government with the massacre was barred by statute of limitations, as the five-year prescription ended in December 1954.
 On 10 February 2009, the South Korean high court also dismissed the victims' family complaint.
-In June 2011, the Supreme Court of Korea decided that the South Korean government should compensate victims of the inhumane crimes it had committed regardless of the deadline to make the claim.
+In June 2011, the South Korean supreme court decided that the South Korean government should compensate victims of the inhumane crimes it had committed regardless of the deadline to make the claim.